Privacy and Cookies Policy

 Ashfords LLP is registered as a data controller with the Office of the Information Commissioner under reference Z8806652.

-Our nominated representative for the purpose of the Data Protection Act 1998 (the Act) is Bryony Crump, Professional Standards Manager.
-Bryony can be contacted via email at firstname.lastname@example.org or telephone on 01392 333628.
+Our nominated representative for the purpose of the Data Protection Act 1998 (the Act) is Samantha Palmer, Partner and Head of Professional & Financial Risks, can be contacted via email firstname.lastname@example.org or 01392 33 3628.

 Information we may collect from you